Come combattere le preoccupazioni e ansie

 To Abraham, Isaac represented his prayer life and patience in waiting for God’s promise.
 Isaac represented God’s prophetic promise to him, as well as Abraham’s future.
 When God asked for Isaac, He was asking for Abraham’s future.

-Hebrew 11:19 (NIV)
+Ebrei 11:19 (NIV)

 Accounting that God was able to raise him up, even from the dead; from whence also he received him in a figure.